erichilarysmithsr/candyland-1/spark-room-invites/README.md

 # SparkRoomInvites
 Allows Candy users the ability to receive group chat invites from Spark.

+> Note: As of 2014-03-06 this requires the development branch of Candy.
+A new event named `candy:core:chat:message:other` was added in pull request [#236](https://github.com/candy-chat/candy/pull/236) which this plugin depends on.

+## Import

     <script type="text/javascript" src="candyland/spark-room-invites/candy.js"></script>
     <link rel="stylesheet" type="text/css" href="candyland/spark-room-invites/candy.css" />

-To bootstrap.
+## Bootstrap

     CandyShop.SparkRoomInvites.init({
       /* When true the plugin will automatically join the user to